saltcorn/saltcorn/README.md

 # Saltcorn

 Saltcorn is an extensible open source no-code database application builder.
-Use it to build web and mobile applications based on relational data with flexible views, datatypes and layouts.
+Use it to build web and mobile database applications with flexible views, datatypes, layouts and actions

 This repository contains the core codebase, including the code necessary to self-host an instance and to host a multitenant instance.